AnyChart/docs.anychart.com/Basic_Charts_Types/Column_Chart.md

 and tuning visual appearance for them can be found in Labels and tooltips tutorials.  -->

-If you want to configure data labels and tooltips for all series - you should do that in **.labels()** and **.tooltip()** methods of **series**.
+If you want to configure data labels and tooltips for all series - you should do that in {api:anychart.core.cartesian.series.Base#labels}**.labels()**{api} and {api:anychart.core.cartesian.series.Base#tooltip}**.tooltip()**{api} methods of **series**.
 You can tune their visual appearance, positioning and format.
 Let's do that in the following example: we will make data labels appear in the center of the columns, format labels so they show only the value corresponding to the column and tooltip will show detailed description.

 When formatting data labels text we will use adjusted **.textFormatter()** to show Y Axis value.
 Otherwise label